m-hornacek/cpsspatialar/README.md

 This code implements the approach described in:

 Hornacek, M., Küffner-McCauley, H., Trimmel, M., Rupprecht, P., & Schlund, S. (2022).
-A spatial AR system for wide-area axis-aligned metric augmentation of planar scenes.
+[A spatial AR system for wide-area axis-aligned metric augmentation of planar scenes](https://www.sciencedirect.com/science/article/abs/pii/S1755581722000190?dgcid=author).
 CIRP Journal of Manufacturing Science and Technology, 37, 219-226

 Please cite that paper if you use or build on this code for your own academic work.
-A link to the paper is available [here]((https://www.sciencedirect.com/science/article/abs/pii/S1755581722000190?dgcid=author).

 ## Building the Code in Visual Studio 2019